Web Accessibility Statement

 Trinity College is committed to providing web pages that are universally accessible to all users.
-To this end, new Trinity websites meet a minimum of W3C Level 2 compliance in line with the Web Accessibility guidelines (WCAG 1.0).
-Websites that are designed by and in conjunction with the Web Office are tested and validated in line with these standards.
+To this end, new Trinity websites meet a minimum of W3C Level 2 compliance in line with the Web Accessibility guidelines (WCAG 2.0).
+Websites that are designed by and in conjunction with the Digital and Web unit are tested and validated in line with these standards.

-Please contact the Web Design Office at firstname.lastname@example.org if you have any issues with accessing information on our website or if you wish to provide any feedback or comments with regard to Web Accessibility for the Trinity College website.
+Please contact Digital at email@example.com if you have any issues with accessing information on our website or if you wish to provide any feedback or comments with regard to Web Accessibility for the Trinity College website.

 - Consistent Trinity Header and Footer navigation

 - Navigation - Website navigation is coded as lists to ensure that all menu navigation can be read by screen readers